eclipse-sumo/sumo/docs/web/docs/Tutorials/RailwayScenario.md

 - **--ptstop-output osm.stops.xml**: Required for guiding GTFS import
 - **--ptline-output osm_ptlines.xml**: Required for post-processing the network to find passing loops
-- **--no-internal-links**: speeds up simulationg and processing of large networks by removing details that are not needed for rail simulations
+- **--no-internal-links**: speeds up simulation and processing of large networks by removing details that are not needed for rail simulations
-- **--railway.signal.guess.by-stops**: heuristicaly add signals at stations (unless they already exist).
+- **--railway.signal.guess.by-stops**: heuristically add signals at stations (unless they already exist).
 This covers gaps in OSM signal coverage
 - **--railway.topology.all-bidi**: Helps to cover track-direction errors in OSM
 - **--ptline-clean-up**: removes stops that were not used by public transport lines in the OSM data.
 Avoids bad track assignment
 - **--railway.topology.ptline-priority rail,rail_urban**: Assigns edge priorities according to use by trains and urban rail.
 This is critical for correct track assignment